AdguardTeam/AdguardForAndroid/README.md

   </p>
 <h3 align="center">Ad blocker with advanced privacy protection features</h3>
 <p align="center">
-  AdGuard is a fast and lightweight ad blocking Android application<br/>that effectively blocks all types of ads and trackers.
+    AdGuard is a unique no root ad blocker for Android that removes ads in apps and browsers,<br/> protects your privacy, and helps you manage your apps
 </p>

   <p align="center">